mozilla/eslint-config-amo/README.md

 In order to release a new version, please follow these steps:

-1. make sure your local `master` branch is up-to-date
+1. Make sure your local `master` branch is up-to-date.
-2. run the following command to bump the version accordingly and create a commit and a tag for the release:
+2. Run the following command from the `master` branch to (1) bump the version accordingly and (2) create a commit and a tag for the release:

     ```
     npm version minor